Hippopop/ezy_course_app/README.md

 # ezyCourse

-ezyCourse is a feature-rich course application built using Flutter.
-It provides a seamless experience for users to browse, create, and interact with course-related posts.
-The app adheres to the Clean Architecture design principles, ensuring modularity, scalability, and maintainability.
+ezyCourse is a simple course app made with Flutter.
+It lets you browse and create posts with smooth animations.
+The app is built with clean code that's easy to update and maintain.

 ---